ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 **Editor's Note:**: *The label "394" is expected to be reserved by this document, in the COSE Header Parameters Registry.*

-The terms "header", "payload", and "to-be-signed bytes" are defined in {{RFC9052}}.
+The terms "header", "payload", and "to-be-signed bytes" are defined in {{-COSE}}.

-The terms claim is defined in {{RFC8392}}, and is repeated here for readability:
+The term "claim" is defined in {{RFC8392}} and is repeated here for readability:

 Append-only Log (Ledger):